makigas/makigas.es/README.md

 You can run one-offs such as `docker-compose exec web rake db:schema:load` to load the schema into the database.

-### Minio refuses to serve files

-There is a Minio container in the default development Dockerfile to simulate a S3 service.
-The web application environment is configured to send uploaded files such as thumbnails to the Minio service into a bucket named `makigas`.

-However, the bucket won't have public permissions by default, so files won't be served via web browser.
-You need to manually set those public permissions to the bucket, either using the `mc` client or using the Minio web interface at localhost:9000.

 ## Testing commands

 Testing in Docker sucks at the moment.
 There is a second docker-compose file